 It is a complex bouquet of about 80 ingredients, including the May rose, a rare and fragile flower that grows in the region.
 The House of Chanel contributed to the local economy by signing exclusive agreements with certain local producers in the 1920s to ensure that the quality of the flowers remained the same.

-And what about today?
+And what about Grasse today?
+Still in perfume?

 The Maison Galimard, descendant of the tanner with perfumed gloves, still exists: it is one of the largest perfume factories in Grasse and its international reputation is now undeniable.